-Sarah’s award-winning journalism, poetry, essays, and experimental nonfiction have appeared in The New YorkerThe Paris Review, Best American Essays, The BafflerHarper’s MagazineMiznaThe Washington PostThe Guardian, and The Nation, among other publications.
-The recipient of fellowships from Fulbright, MacDowell, the Asian American Writers Workshop, Tin House Writers’ Workshop, and numerous grants from the Pulitzer Center for Crisis Reporting, she has lived and worked in Saudi Arabia, Algeria, Jordan, South Africa, Palestine, and the United States.
+Sarah’s award-winning journalism, poetry, essays, and experimental nonfiction have appeared in The New YorkerThe Paris Review, Best American Essays, The BafflerHarper’s MagazineMiznaThe Guardian, and The Nation, among other publications as well as numerous translations.
+The recipient of fellowships from Fulbright, MacDowell, the Asian American Writers Workshop, Tin House Writers’ Workshop, and numerous grants from the Pulitzer Center for Crisis Reporting, she has lived and worked throughout Southwest Asia and North Africa.
+She currently lives on unceded Canarsie and Munsee Lenape land where she makes, learns and works towards liberation for Palestine and beyond.

 Sarah is represented by Elias Altman at Massie & McQuilkin Literary Agency.